Davenport considers lane reduction on West Central Park Avenue

 Genesis Medical Center's West Campus and Assumption High School are both along the road in that area.

-Alderman Ambrose says the meeting on June 21 is the only the first, and that the city plans to be open and transparent about the decision they make regarding the possible lane reduction.
+Alderman Ambrose says the meeting on June 21 is only the first, and that the city plans to be open and transparent about the decision they make regarding the possible lane reduction.

 He also said that if the public does buy in to the idea, and the city approves the plans, the re-striping of the lanes could start as early as next month.